So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

-You don’t know how to troubleshoot your rifle scope and don’t even know why it won’t adjust anymore in the first place.
+I had no idea how to troubleshoot my rifle.
+I didn’t even know why it wouldn’t adjust anymore in the first place.

-In this article, we go over the common causes of why you can’t calibrate your scope and the surefire solutions for each of them.
+In this article, I go over the common causes of why you can’t calibrate your scope and the surefire solutions for each of them.

 Contents